 Use bunting – or fairy lights – to draw attention to your shelf styling and make it more of a feature.
 Ditsy florals or polka dots make the perfect addition to a home with a cute, country cottage feel, while more contemporary homes could benefit from neutral linens, or even pops of bright colour.

-7. Create a #shelfie to create privacy
+7. Use a decorated shelf to create privacy

 In a room that's overlooked, an open shelving unit, styled with see-through or semi-transparent items is a good way to create privacy – without going for bulky window treatments.